 The IATA airport code for Chicago O'Hare Airport is ORD.
 This will appear on your ticket.

-The average temperature of Chicago O'Hare in February is °C.
+The average temperature of Chicago O'Hare in March is 3°C.

 Airlines that fly to Chicago O'Hare include British Airways, Virgin Atlantic, bmi, KLM, United, Aer Lingus, Delta, American Airlines, Iberia - and you can book them all at discounted prices with us.